Prior99/hyrest/docs/api-forms.md

 console.log(wrapper.status); // Will log `"valid"` (`ValidationStatus.VALID`).
 ```

-Initially, before assigning any values, the validation status of all fields will be `"unknown"` (`ValidationStatus.UNKNOWN`).
+Initially, before assigning any values, the validation status of all fields will be `"unknown"` ([ValidationStatus.UNKNOWN](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/enums/validationstatus.html#unknown)).

-The operation of `.update`ing a field is an asynchronous operation (as validators could be asynchronous).
+Calling [update](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/interfaces/basefield.html#update) on a field is an asynchronous operation (as validators could be asynchronous).

-While the validation is running, the status is `"in progress"` (`ValidationStatus.IN_PROGRESS`).
+While the validation is running, the status is `"in progress"` ([ValidationStatus.IN_PROGRESS](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/enums/validationstatus.html#in_progress)).

 Shorthands for checking for a specific status exist: `Field.valid`, `Field.invalid`, `Field.unknown` and `Field.inProgress`.